Thomas Northcut/Photodisc/Getty Images

 Extend the Cooking Time

 Cooking times vary depending on the size of the chicken, with frozen poultry taking up to 50 percent longer to cook than thawed.
 You’d don’t need to thaw frozen chicken or defrost the chicken – just extend the total time it takes the chicken or chicken pieces to cook.
 Add the frozen chicken to the pot just as you would thawed chicken.
-Add enough water to cover and bring it to a boil over high heat.
-Remove the scum that comes to the top using a metal skimmer.
+Add enough water to cover, bring it to a boil, and boil chicken over high heat.
+Remove the scum that comes to the top of the boiling water using a metal skimmer.
 Reduce the heat and simmer until done.

 Check the Temps

 While a thawed whole chicken may take one hour to thoroughly boil, frozen chicken may take up to 1 1/2 hours.
-Check for doneness using a meat thermometer; the cooked chicken should measure 165 degrees Fahrenheit on the meat thermometer when you press it into the thickest part of the chicken, away from the bone.
+Check for doneness using a meat thermometer; the internal temperature of the cooked chicken should measure 165 degrees Fahrenheit on the meat thermometer when you press it into the thickest part of the chicken, away from the bone.
 If you get a lower reading, simmer the chicken longer, checking every 15 minutes with the thermometer.
 Be sure to follow food safety tips and stay away from the danger zone to avoid food poisoning from raw chicken or chicken eat.

 Frozen and Stuffed